sugaryourcoffee/circlus/doc/development-notes.md

 Then we have to make our spec for `Groups::MembersController` pass again.

-Next we add specs to `spec/features/groups_spec.rb` to list members of the group and add existing members to the group.
+Next we add specs to `spec/features/groups_spec.rb` to list members of the group and add existing members to the group or remove group members.

+## Event
+An Event belongs to a Group and a Group may have many events.
+We will create a `EventsController` first.

+    $ rails g controller Events

+The as usual we make the controller spec pass by adding resources in `config/routes.rb`

+    resources :events

+and creating a Event model

+    $ rails g model Event

+filling in the controller actions and the respective views.